 So guess what we did first?

 That’s right, we set up conversion tracking.
 Since this is a dentist, the majority of the leads come from phone calls so we installed phone call tracking in addition to webform tracking on the website contact forms.

 Think of conversion tracking like a required course in college.
 In order to graduate, you have to complete the required courses.
-In order to optimize a Google AdWords campaign, you have to complete the conversion tracking setup.
+In order to optimize a Google Ads campaign, you have to complete the conversion tracking setup.

 Our Kaizen Process

 I’m calling this the Kaizen process because over the course of several months we didn’t just focus on one tactic; we focused on continuous improvement in all areas of the campaign.

 It’s impossible to put your finger on the one or two activities that made all the difference because with optimizing Google Ads campaigns you’re dealing with a moving target.
 One day you need to adjust bids, while the next day you need to improve ad copy.

 Below, in no particular order, are what I believe are the 5 most important edits we made that led to a 33% reduction in cost per lead.